-Services that are covered for you What you must pay when you get these services In-Network Physician/Practitioner services, including doctor's office visits (continued) Office visits performed by other health care professionals (such as a Nurse Practitioner or Physician's Assistant).
-Prior authorization may be required for some treatment services.
-Laboratory, diagnostic tests, and procedures.
-PCP office: \$0 per visit.
-Specialist office: \$25 per visit.
-See Outpatient diagnostic tests and therapeutic services and supplies.
-Chronic Care Management Services: PCP or Specialist visit focusing on complex chronic care management services.
+Services that are covered for you What you must pay when you get these services In-Network Physician/Practitioner services, including doctor's office visits (continued) • Laboratory, diagnostic tests, and procedures.
+See Outpatient diagnostic tests and therapeutic services Chronic Care Management Services: PCP or Specialist visit focusing on complex chronic care management services.
 These services include an assessment of medical and mental health needs, medication review, a comprehensive care plan and coordination of care. \$0 co-pay per visit.
 Transitional Care Management Services: PCP or Specialist visit following discharge from one of these hospital settings: Inpatient Acute Care Hospital, Inpatient Psychiatric Hospital, Long Term Care Hospital, Skilled Nursing Facility, Inpatient Rehabilitation Facility, Hospital outpatient observation or partial hospitalization, Partial hospitalization at a Community Mental Health Center \$0 co-pay per visit.
 Primary Care Provider (PCP) office visits for new or existing conditions when included with an annual wellness visit or annual routine physical visit. \$0 co-pay per visit when received in conjunction with annual wellness visit or annual routine physical exam with Primary Care Provider.
+Podiatry services No prior authorization required.
+Covered services include: \$35 co-pay per visit.
+Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs

-Services that are covered for you What you must pay when you get these services In-Network Podiatry services No prior authorization required.
-Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$25 co-pay per visit.
-Prostate cancer screening exams No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network Prostate cancer screening exams No prior authorization required.
 For men age 50 and older, covered services include the following - once every 12 months: There is no coinsurance or co-pay for an annual PSA test.
-Digital rectal exam Prostate Specific Antigen (PSA) test You get a preventive PSA screening if you have no signs or symptoms (asymptomatic) of prostate cancer or related prostate conditions.
+Digital rectal examProstate Specific Antigen (PSA) test You get a preventive PSA screening if you have no signs or symptoms (asymptomatic) of prostate cancer or related prostate conditions.
 If you've had a previous PSA that was evaluated, or are being treated for conditions which may lead to prostate cancer which include but are not limited to prostatitis (inflammation of the prostate) or benign prostatic hyperplasia (enlargement of the prostate), or have had prostate cancer, your PSA test may be considered diagnostic.
 Prosthetic devices and related supplies Prior authorization required.
 Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+These include, but are not limited to: colostomy bags and \$0 co-pay internally implanted. supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail. \$0 co-pay internally implanted.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
 20% co-insurance all other.
+Pulmonary rehabilitation services No prior authorization required.
+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$30 co-pay per visit.